Most Active Speaker

 Bonn, Germany

-Vadym Kazulkin is Head of Development at ip.labs GmbH, a 100% subsidiary of the FUJIFLM Group, based in Bonn. ip.labs is the world's leading white label e-commerce software imaging company.
+Vadym Kazulkin is AWS Serverless Hero and Head of Development at ip.labs GmbH, a 100% subsidiary of the FUJIFILM Group, based in Bonn. ip.labs is the world's leading white label e-commerce software imaging company.
 Vadym has been involved with the Java ecosystem for over twenty years.
-His focus and interests currently include the design and implementation of highly scalable and available applications, Serverless and AWS Cloud.
-Vadym is the co-organizer of the Java User Group Bonn meetup and AWS Community Builder in the Serverless category and a frequent speaker at various Meetups and conferences.
+His focus and interests currently include the design and implementation of highly scalable and available applications in AWS Cloud with the special passion for Serverless.
+Vadym is also the co-organizer of the Java User Group Bonn meetup and a frequent speaker at various Meetups and conferences.

 Awards